vassiliphilippov/erct-papers/_papers/06-lai-et-al-2015-cal-migrant-schools-beijing.md

   a:
     met: false
     explanation: >-
-      They only measured math and briefly measured Chinese; they did not test all main subjects (e.g., science), so ‘AllExams’ is not fulfilled.
+      They only measured math (and checked Chinese for spillovers); no other core subjects were tested, so the ‘AllExams’ criterion is not fulfilled.
     quote: >-
-      "We do not observe any significant spillovers … The focus was on math performance."
-      (p.
-42)
+      "The CAL program was focused on math performance… We also observed standardized Chinese test scores to check for any spillover." (p.
+39)
     analysis: >-
       1) Relevant Quotes:
          - “The CAL program was focused on math performance. … The main outcome measure is the standardized math score.” (p.
 39)
          - “We also observed standardized Chinese test scores to check for any spillover.” (p.
 39)
-         - “We do not observe any significant spillover … no mention of other subjects like science or others.” (p.
-42)

       2) Detailed Analysis:
          Criterion A requires that all major subjects be assessed via standardized exams.
-Since only math and a brief check on Chinese were evaluated, the AllExams requirement is not met.
+         In this study, math was the only subject targeted by the intervention (with Chinese tested only to see if any effect carried over).
+No exams in other subjects (like science) were administered, so the AllExams requirement is not met.
   y:
     met: false
     explanation: >-